bseltz-cohesity/scripts/powershell/protectRemoteAdapter/README.md

 * -scriptParams: (optional) any parameters to be passed to the script
 * -logScriptPath: path to log backup script (required only if selected policy is log-enabled)
 * -logScriptParams: (optional) any parameters to be passed to the log script

+## Notes

+The script will create the view if it does not already exist.
+This script does not do any host-side setup; it is still required for the user to manage the deployment of the host-side scripts and ssh keys.